marcolago/flowtime.js/README.md

 ### Events

 When navigating Flowtime.js dispatches a `flowtimenavigation` event useful for create custom behaviours and callbacks.
-You can register the event using `Flowtime.addEventListener("flowtimenavigation", callback, false);` method.
+You can register the event using `Flowtime.addEventListener("flowtimenavigation", callback, useCapture);` API.
-There is no need of register the event using the `attachEvent` method because the browser detection is built in.
 The callback receive an `event` parameter with some custom properties useful to manage the navigation status.
 Here it is the list of the properties, supposing the event parameter is named `e`: